 Ben has compassion.
 He is not happy to see a man sleeping in a doorway, or a child screaming or a dog yelping.
 He “feels it in his heart” that something is not okay and he wants to change it – with Love and kindness.

 I don’t believe we have to have a world with people with Down’s syndrome or other disabilities to demonstrate all these qualities or to bring out these qualities in ourselves.
-This is unloving as having a disability is not easy and I have seen grief and confusion in Ben at being “different,” but until we learn we have a choice in all these things, until we turn to God more and our own spirituality and soul, we can be good guardians to these brothers and sisters, whose worth is equal to our own.
+But we can be good guardians to these brothers and sisters, whose worth is equal to our own and who for now are disabled by the emotional injuries of the generations who came before them.
 They often help us open our heart, have more compassion and understanding.

 They can give us a taste of our Father, a doorway to heaven, by their own demonstration of love, fun and kindness, but also by what they bring out in us: patience, tolerance, humour, love, compassion and kindness.

-In many ways, Ben is a man and in many ways he is Peter Pan – never growing up.
+In many ways he is Peter Pan – caught between adulthood and childhood.
 But I sense none of us really understand what being grown up is.
 We live in a world of injured souls, whose need to control their environment and “manage” life is seen as being an adult.
 So in this way, Ben helps me question my own “adulthood”, my addiction to control, to avoid fear, what true responsibility is.

 Maybe the Peter Pan’s of this world remind us of what Jesus said, “Let the children come to me.
 Don’t stop them!
 For the Kingdom of Heaven belongs to those who are like these children.”